 How does it work?

-Horticulture Weeks feeds use RSS (which stands for Really Simple Syndication).
+Horticulture Week's feeds use RSS (which stands for Really Simple Syndication).
 To use RSS, you need to get hold of an application called a news reader.
 There are many that you can download, some free and some that require a small fee.
 They display RSS information feeds from your chosen websites on your computer.
-After you have installed the application, all you have to do to get set up is choose what RSS feeds you want, for example an RSS feed of all the latest social care or youth work stories.
+After you have installed the application, all you have to do to get set up is choose what RSS feeds you want.

 Choose your news feed